 Must-dos here include:

-The North Cascades, often called the American Alps, is one of the least visited parks in the country.
-Home to the most glaciers in the lower 48 and the richest flora diversity out of any national park.
+The North Cascades, often called the American Alps, is one of the least visited parks in the country and home to the most glaciers in the lower 48 and the richest flora diversity out of any national park.
 Be careful because of avalanches.

 And lastly, but no less spectacular, make sure you see Mt.
 Rainier.